CEHSA/archiconnect-appv1/memory-bank/progress.md

     * Applied to `freelancer/jobs/show.blade.php` (updated to use `x-layouts.freelancer`, fixed description HTML rendering).
     * Applied to `layouts/app.blade.php` and `layouts/navigation.blade.php` (removed dark theme classes).
   * **Multi-Stage Work Submission & Review Flow (Earlier this session):** Core logic and UI structure implemented.
+  * **Branding Consistency Update (Current Task):**
+    * Updated fallback application name from 'ArchiTimeX Keeper' to 'Architex Axis' in `resources/views/layouts/admin-guest.blade.php`, `resources/views/components/freelancer-layout.blade.php`, and `resources/views/components/admin-layout.blade.php`.
+    * Confirmed primary login views and configurations correctly use "Architex Axis".
+    * Noted that the live issue of "Archi-TimeX Keeper" (with hyphen) on `axis.architex.co.za/login` is likely due to server-side outdated files or caching, as the string is not present in the local codebase.
 * **Previous Features (Verified or Addressed in Prior Sessions):**
   * Bug Fixes on Admin Task Edit Page (before current theming).
   * Initial (dark) Theming Consistency in Admin Assignments & Tasks.